94% of postgraduate students in employment were in Highly Skilled Occupations 15 months after graduating (2017/18 Graduate Outcomes data).

 All QWE is signed off by the legal employer, who must be a solicitor, and is usually also the compliance officer.

-However, it will be up to individual law firms to decide how they accept your previous work experience.
-For example, you may have completed part of the required QWE through a Pro Bono placement.
-However, on obtaining QWE at a law firm, you might be required to complete the entire two year period of QWE with them, if that is what they require for practice at that firm.
+If you have already complete part of the required QWE, such as through a Pro Bono placement, it will be up to individual law firms to decide how they accept your previous work experience.
+On obtaining QWE at a law firm, you might be required to complete the entire two year period of QWE with them, if that is what they require for practice at that firm.

 No, if you do the SQE, you will not be required to complete a training contract.
 In order to qualify with the SQE route you will need to complete two years of QWE instead.